 Does a graphics card memory size matter?

 Let’s use a simple analogy to help better understand how graphics cards work.
-Your GPU is like the engine in a car, and the graphics card memory is the passenger space.
+Your GPU is like the engine in a car, and the card memory is the passenger space.

 You can only go as fast as the engine, but you can cram in more passengers if you have a larger car.
 This improves efficiency, meaning you can bring more people with you for the trip.